dalkenehaa/gym/README.md

 # gym
-its a gym website which includes the home page discribe about gym and an registeration page to get registered  in gym
+# Its a gym website which includes the home page describe about gym and an registeration page to get registered  in gym